bsn-si/IPEHR-gateway/progress/Milestone3_delivery.md

 P.S.
 For creating a UUID you can use a generator (e.g [uuidgenerator](https://www.uuidgenerator.net/version1))

-## Hou to create and work with a user
+## How to create and work with a user
 `Disclaimer: you have to register a user and must log in under your credentials before doing any actions.
 We recommend saving all essential information such as userID, tokens, EhrSystem, and the other data in a separate file for easy access to copy-paste it`

 ### How to register a user